Bridge Loans: Everything You Need To Know

 How Does A Bridge Loan Work?

-Bridge loans typically have a term of 6 months or 1 year.
-Lenders package these temporary loans in one of two main ways to meet a borrower’s needs:
+Bridge loans typically last 6 months to 1 year.
+Lenders package these short-term loans in one of two ways to meet a borrower’s needs:

-• Holding two loans: In this case, you borrow the difference between your current loan balance and up to 80% of your home’s value.
-The funds in this second mortgage are applied to the down payment for your second home while you keep your first mortgage intact until you’re ready to pay it all off when you sell your home.
+• Holding two loans: You borrow the difference between your existing mortgage balance and up to 80% of your home’s value.
+The funds from the bridge loan, or second mortgage, are applied to the down payment for the new home while you keep your existing mortgage on your current home.
+When you sell your home, you’ll use the sale proceeds to pay off the bridge loan and the existing mortgage.

-• Rolling both mortgages into one: This solution allows you to take out one large loan for up to 80% of your home’s value.
-You pay off the balance of your first mortgage and then apply the second toward the down payment of your next home.
+• Rolling both mortgages into one: You take out one large loan for up to 80% of the combined value of your existing home and the new home you’re purchasing.
+You pay off the balance of your first mortgage and then apply the second toward the down payment on your next home.

-Home buyers most often turn to a bridge loan because it allows them to put in a contingency-free offer on a new home, meaning they’re saying they can buy the house without selling their existing home.
+Home buyers often turn to bridge loans to be able to submit a contingency-free offer on a new home.
+It allows them to say they can buy a house without selling their existing home.

-This can be an important factor in a seller’s market, where a number of buyers might be bidding on a home for sale.
-A seller is more apt to choose an offer without a contingency because it means they aren’t depending on the buyer’s current house selling before the transaction can close.
+A contingency-free offer is attractive in a seller’s market, where multiple buyers are likely bidding on homes.
+A seller will likely choose an offer without a home sale contingency because it means the buyer doesn’t need to sell their current house before the transaction can close.

-A bridge loan can also allow you to make a 20% down payment, which can help you avoid private mortgage insurance (PMI).
-This insurance is required if you don’t put at least 20% down on a conventional mortgage, and it essentially means a larger monthly payment on your mortgage.
+With a bridge loan, you can make a 20% down payment and avoid private mortgage insurance (PMI).
+You pay PMI when you make less than a 20% down payment on a conventional mortgage, increasing your monthly mortgage payment.
 As a result, some homeowners use a bridge loan to avoid paying PMI.

 The Cost Of Bridge Loans: Average Fees And Bridge Loan Rates

-• Closing costs and related fees: Bridge loans require closing costs and fees, much like you’d pay with a traditional mortgage.
-These fees may include administration fees, appraisal fees, escrow, a title policy, notary services and potentially other line items that your lender will explain.
+• Closing costs and related fees: Bridge loans require closing costs, much like a traditional mortgage.
+These expenses may include several fees, including administration fees, appraisal fees, escrow, a title policy and notary services.

-• Origination fees: Finally, you’ll pay a loan origination fee based on the amount you’re borrowing.
-With each point of the origination fee (which your lender will arrive at based on the type of loan you take out), you’ll typically pay about 1% of the total loan amount.
+• Origination fees: Your lender will determine your loan origination fee based on the amount you’re borrowing and the type of loan you take out.
+You’ll typically pay about 1% of the total loan amount.

 How Much Can You Borrow On A Bridge Loan?

-While terms vary from lender to lender, a bridge loan typically allows you to borrow up to 80% of the combined total value of your current home and the home you’re looking to purchase.
+While terms will vary by lender, a bridge loan typically allows you to borrow up to 80% of the total combined value of your current home and your new home.

 Alternatives To Bridge Loans